aagusdemarco/shelby-bot/README.md

 This file contains environment variables such as API keys and tokens for authenticating with the Twitter API.
 It is required to run the bot locally and its functionality is instead replaced by GitHub Repository Secrets, which allow the bot to work properly.

 ## Design Choices
 The project involves a combination of Python and JavaScript to leverage the strengths of both languages.
 Python, with its robust libraries like BeautifulSoup and Requests, is ideal for web scraping tasks, while JavaScript with Node.js offers an efficient way to interact with the Twitter API.
+Furthermore, both interact well with SQL databases.

-We chose SQLite3 for the database because it is lightweight and serverless, which fits well with the simplicity and portability of this project.
-For deployment and automation, GitHub Actions was selected due to its seamless integration with GitHub and its powerful automation capabilities.
+We chose SQLite3 for the database because it is lightweight and easy to use, which fits well with the simplicity and portability of this project.
+For deployment and automation, GitHub Actions was selected due to its powerful automation capabilities without the necessity of a traditional deploy (which usually cost a few bucks).